When I was 13, my father raped me.

 Nothing.
 Their silence.
 Their permission.

-I didn’t know, and I don’t know, if any money changed hands between my uncle and my father.
-I know his family were relatively wealthy.
+I didn’t know, and I don’t know if any money changed hands between my uncle and my father.
+I know his family was relatively wealthy.
 I know my father had just lost his job.
-I know my mother expected hers to end too.
+I know my mother expected hers to end, too.
 I know we didn’t starve.
 And I wonder what I was worth?

 I was incestuously raped.
-To me it makes a difference if money was involved.
-To society too.
-I’m sure there are no cancelled checks in my father’s drawer bearing the proud memo, “Sex with your daughter” but being sold adds an additional layer of abuse and trauma.
+To me, it makes a difference if money is involved.
+To society, too.
+I’m sure there are no canceled checks in my father’s drawer bearing the proud memo, “Sex with your daughter,” but being sold adds an additional layer of abuse and trauma.

 Trying to end child sex trafficking by focusing on trafficked children is like eliminating cancer by only treating those suffering from it when it’s metastasized to stage 4.

 The runaways from abuse at home fuel the child sex trafficking market.
 Without these desperate kids child sex

 Abuse, like cancer, can be prevented.
 Preventing it saves lives and money and minimizes complications.
 Failing that, early intervention is the next best thing.
 Anything is better than the standard alternatives- drugs, suicide, poverty, abusive intimate relationships, and sometimes commercial sex work.